Hell Is What You Make It: Critical reception

 The album has received generally positive reviews from music critics.
-Tim Sendra of Allmusic gave a positive review, scoring the album 3 and a half stars out of 5, saying, "Hell Is What You Make It finds the duo of Kyle Even and David Schmitt refining their amalgamation of sounds into something both slicker and more powerful than past efforts".
+Tim Sendra of AllMusic gave a positive review, scoring the album 3 and a half stars out of 5, saying, "Hell Is What You Make It finds the duo of Kyle Even and David Schmitt refining their amalgamation of sounds into something both slicker and more powerful than past efforts".
 The album's singles, "Blackout", "Last Night (Vegas)", and "Take It Back" were indicated as the AMG Track Picks.
 Alternative Press also gave a positive review, scoring the album 3 and a half stars out of 5, saying, "The band—and producer Ian Kirkpatrick—bring a lot of dishes to this sonic buffet—and most of them are to be consumed on the dancefloor".
 While praising "Blackout", an "irresistible synth-pop song", "Wooly", the opening track "where house-techno sequencers and melodic vocals parry with screamo-metal breakdowns and growling", and "Waiting", "the head-nod initiator" that "would sound sweet bumping at a hipster club at 4 a.m," they criticized the tracks "Last Night (Vegas)", "Take It Back", and "Chemicals", calling them a "smack of blatant careerism".
+A staff writer from The Music stated the album "is a mixed bag of tracks [...]
+It was only a matter of time before the band's two distinct musical styles came to a head, pulling the band's sound more in one direction than the other, losing the balance they had seemed to find with their previous releases.
+However, it cannot be said that this album isn't catchy, because it definitely is."
 Jon Caramanica of The New York Times called the album, "one of the year's best pure pop albums."
 He stated, "Rivulets of teen pop, pop-punk, screamo and club music all feed these songs, which are propulsive and cheerful even when the subject matter is grim."

+In December 2011, Hell Is What You Make It earned them a nomination for Favorite Breakthrough Band by MTV.